-agreement?
-Response i.
-World bank is strict with ESIA and the project cannot KIHBT Representative break ground without the community endorsing it ii.
+World bank is strict with ESIA and the project cannot KIHBT Representative break ground without the community endorsing it A feasibility study was done by an Economist and the

+- ii.
 A feasibility study was done by an Economist and the World Bank experts ascertaining the viability of the project.
-In the ESIA, there is an initial scoping which checks the level of risk of the project to the community and the environment, and the project was given a low-risk award category indicating there will be minimal long-term impacts, most impacts are anticipated during the construction phase. iii.
+In the ESIA, there is an initial scoping which checks the level of risk of the project to the community and the environment, and the project was given a low-risk award category indicating there will be minimal long-term impacts, most impacts are anticipated during the construction phase. - iii.
 Concerning the addressing of community grievances, there is a grievance redress committee which is 1st tier.
-2nd Tier is the national coordination committee, 3rd Tier is a Regional coordination committee and 4th Tier is the World Bank There are safeguard measures in place for the project iv. for instance: The main contractor has to have an environmental Health and Safety expert to enforce the OHS measures KHBT has safeguards and two communication officers 7.6 Proposed consideration of recycling technology Elijah Maruma - Ward i. ii.
-Commented on the dust emissions during Manager construction, business supply and employment as some of the possible impacts from the project iii.
-Urged community members to be free and express themselves 7.7 How is KIHBT and the administration prepared for the social Thomas Ngugi vices?
-The local administration is aware of the existing social vices Area Chief Response such as alcohol abuse and are working to sensitize the community to alleviate future misfortunes.
-7.8 Poor road condition from KIHBT to Ngong James Kiarie Response The Ngong- Suswa road is under a Chinese contractor and Area Chief once there is full disbursement of funds, the road construction will be completed.
+2nd Tier is the national coordination committee, 3rd Tier is a Regional coordination committee and 4th Tier is the World Bank - iv.
+There are safeguard measures in place for the project for instance: - The main contractor has to have an environmental Health and Safety expert to enforce the OHS measures - KHBT has safeguards and two communication officers i.
+Proposed consideration of recycling technology Elijah Maruma - Ward ii.
+Commented on the dust emissions during construction, business supply and employment as some of the possible impacts from the project iii.
+Urged community members to be free and express themselves

+- 7.7 How is KIHBT and the administration prepared for the social Thomas Ngugi vices? - Response The local administration is aware of the existing social vices Area Chief such as alcohol abuse and are working to sensitize the community to alleviate future misfortunes.

+Poor road condition from KIHBT to Ngong